boyney123/davidboyne.co.uk/_posts/2015-06-20-value-in-code.md

 cover_image: blog-covers/js-code.jpg
 cover_credit: "Photo by Kovah from flickr"

 excerpt: "Question the requirement.
-Keep it simple"
+Keep it simple.
+So many people make this mistake..."

 author:
   name: David Boyne